tldr-pages/tldr/pages/common/betty.md

 `betty uncompress {{archive.tar.gz}}`

-- Unarchive something to directory:
+- Extract an archive into a directory:

 `betty unarchive {{archive.tar.gz}} to {{directory}}`